Dionysus: Other myths

+The return of Hephaestus on Olympus with Dionysus, Attic red-figure pelike, 440–430 BC, Staatliche Antikensammlungen.

 Another account about Dionysus's parentage indicates that he is the son of Zeus and Gê (Gaia), also named Themelê (foundation), corrupted into Semele.

-When Hephaestus bound Hera to a magical chair, Dionysus got him drunk and brought him back to Olympus after he passed out.
+Dionysus was also present in a myth surrounding Hera and Hephaestus.
+In revenge for ejecting him from Olympus, Hephaestus created a rigged golden throne for her to sit on.
+When she did, she was bound by invisible cords, and only Hephaestus could release her.
+He refused to do so.
+However, Dionysus was able to get Hephaestus drunk, and once intoxicated, brought him back to Olympus to release Hera.

 During the Gigantomachy, Dionysus killed the giant Eurytus with his thyrsus.

 A third descent by Dionysus to Hades is invented by Aristophanes in his comedy The Frogs.
 Dionysus, as patron of the Athenian dramatic festival, the Dionysia, wants to bring back to life one of the great tragedians.
 After a poetry slam, Aeschylus is chosen in preference to Euripides.

 Callirhoë was a lovely Calydonian woman who scorned Coresus, a priest of Dionysus, so he begged the god to avenge him, and Dionysus sent a plague that drove people insane before killing them.
 The oracle of Dodona decreed that Dionysus would only be appeased if Callirhoë, or anyone willing to substitute her, was sacrificed to him.
 As Callirhoë could not persuade anyone to take her place, she was led to the altar like a victim.
-Coresus was the one with the duty to sacrifice Callirhoë, but he could not bring himself to do it and so he killed himself instead, becoming the substitute victim.
+Coresus was the one with the duty to sacrifice her, but he could not bring himself to do it and so he killed himself instead, becoming the substitute victim.
 In pity, Callirhoë killed herself by a spring which was later named after her.